Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-Now, we show that the activity-induced chain shrinkage prior the I–N transition, which drives its shift to higher densities, can be interpreted as arising from effective confinement within a tube due to its neighboring chains.
-Following the framework for passive semiflexible polymers~\cite{Binder_PRL_2016,Egorov2016}, we extract an effective tube radius $r_{\text{eff}}$ from transverse backbone fluctuations relative to the end-to-end vector, see Sup.
-Sec.~IV~\cite{SM}.
-Figure~\ref{fig:Cylinder_Reff}(a) shows $r_{\text{eff}}$ for $\kappa/k_BT=16$ across $ 0\le f^{a^*}\le 2$: it remains nearly constant in the isotropic regime, largely independent of activity, but drops after the I–N transition, signaling confinement.
-In the isotropic regime, $r_{\text{eff}} \approx 6.5\sigma$, significantly larger than the geometric estimate $r_\rho=\sqrt{N/(\pi \rho R_e)}$ deduced from the monomer density $\rho$ in a cylindrical tube of height $R_e$; $0.5<r_\rho\leq 2$ for $0.1<\rho\leq 1.4$.
-Like the nematic order parameter, $r_{\text{eff}}$ decreases sharply at low activity levels, but varies more smoothly for larger active forces, ultimately reaching $r_{\text{eff}}\sim\sigma$ at high densities, enforcing stretched conformations, seen in Fig.~\ref{fig:Nematic_Order} (See also Sup.~Fig.~S2, \cite{SM}).
-This reveals the mechanism underlying the delayed I–N transition: activity amplifies collective bending fluctuations, enlarging the effective tube diameter and sustaining nematic order fluctuations.
+Now, we show that the activity-induced chain shrinkage prior to the I–N transition, driving its shift to higher densities, can be understood in terms of confinement of an active chain within an effective tube of its neighbors.
+Following the framework for passive semiflexible polymers~\cite{Binder_PRL_2016,Egorov2016}, we extract an effective tube radius $r_{\text{eff}}$ from transverse backbone fluctuations relative to the end-to-end vector, see Sup.~Sec.~IV~\cite{SM}.
+Figure~\ref{fig:Cylinder_Reff}(a) shows $r_{\text{eff}}$ for $\kappa/k_BT=16$ across $ 0\le f^{a}\le 2$.
+It remains nearly constant in the isotropic regime, largely independent of activity, but drops after the I--N transition, signaling the onset of a strong confinement regime that leads to polymer stretching.
+Akin to the nematic order parameter, $r_{\text{eff}}$ decreases sharply at low activity levels, but varies more smoothly for larger active forces, ultimately reaching $r_{\text{eff}}\sim\sigma$ at high densities, enforcing stretched conformations, seen in Fig.~\ref{fig:Nematic_Order} (see also Sup.~Fig.~S3(a) in \cite{SM}).

+In the isotropic regime, $r_{\text{eff}} \approx 6.5\sigma$, is significantly larger than the geometric estimate $r_\rho=\sqrt{N/(\pi \rho R_E)}$ deduced from the monomer density $\rho$ in a cylindrical tube of height $R_E$; $0.5<r_\rho\leq 2$ for $0.1<\rho\leq 1.4$ pointing to the collective chain deflections~\cite{Binder_PRL_2016}, see also Sup.~Fig.~S3(b) in \cite{SM}.
+The delayed drop in $r_{\text{eff}}$ reveals the origin of the shifted I–N transition: activity enhances collective bending fluctuations, sustaining an enlarged effective tube diameter up to higher densities.